 Please read more about what I use in here: https://eagerbeaver.org.uk/blog/on-site-bathtub-enamelling-what-it-is-not/

 – I can colour match to almost anything.
-Most bath restorers doesn’t offer this option now, as the most popular demand is for having your fixture restored to white.
-Please let me know in advance if you need your bath or shower to be matched to original colour or your bathroom scheme.
+Most bath restorers don’t offer this option now, as the most popular demand is for having your fixture restored to white.
+Please let me know in advance if you need your bath or shower to be matched to the original colour or your bathroom scheme.
 I always carry a bit of basic pigments to adjust the standard brilliant white if needed.
 I may need to order the pigments to recreate non-white colours.
 More about colour match service here: https://eagerbeaver.org.uk/blog/your-bath-doesnt-have-to-be-white/

 Do you warranty the jobs?

 – I do.
 All resurfacing services are covered with appropriate warranty service.
 If you’d like to see a warranty before the procedure, please let me know, and I’ll email it to you.